 Insomnia and back pain really go hand in hand.
-In fact, in a recent study, it has been shown that approximately two thirds of people suffering from back pain also have disrupted sleep.
-It is also important to know that studies have also shown that disrupted sleep, in turn, actually exacerbates the back pain.
-Now, we also intuitively notice that if you don't get a good night sleep, then any aches and pains that you usually have are much more exacerbated and everything is more difficult without appropriate sleep - it is just more pronounced in people suffering from back pain.
-So, in treating back pain, it is very important to determine if the patients suffer from insomnia because it can definitely exacerbate the back pain itself and complicate the treatment.
+In fact, in a recent study, it has been shown that approximately two-thirds of people suffering from back pain also have disrupted sleep.
+Now it’s also important to know that studies have also shown that disrupted sleep, in turn, actually exacerbates the back pain.
+Now, we also intuitively notice that if you don't get good enough sleep, then any aches and pains that you usually have are much more exacerbated, and everything is just more difficult without appropriate sleep.
+It is much more pronounced in people suffering from back pain.
+So, in treating back pain, it’s very important to determine if the patients suffer from insomnia because it can definitely exacerbate the back pain itself and complicate the treatment.

 Treatment should be aimed at treating the back pain as the underlying cause and insomnia as well.
 Treatments of insomnia really run the whole gamut of medications and behavioral alterations.
-For instance, the insomnia caused by back pain affects the quality of sleep and the duration of sleep, which means that we don't fall asleep as soon as we would otherwise and we wake up in the middle of the night, so overall we don't sleep as much.
-The pain itself also interrupts the progression of the sleep cycle, so we don't get enough deep sleep and REM sleep and we're not as rested as we would be otherwise.
-So, the restorative function of the body is not really utilized in actually treating the back pain if we don't treat the insomnia.
+So, for instance, the insomnia caused by back pain affects the quality of sleep and the duration of sleep, which means that we don't fall asleep as soon as we would otherwise, we wake up in the middle of the night, so overall we don't sleep as much.
+The pain itself also interrupts the progression of the sleep cycle, so we don't get enough deep sleep and REM sleep and so we're not as rested as we would be otherwise.
+So, restorative function of the body is not really utilized in actually treating the back pain if we don't treat the insomnia.

-In treating insomnia, first and foremost, we have to control the pain.
-So, pain medications when appropriate should be utilized before going to sleep so that the pain doesn't interfere directly with the sleep.
-Also, muscle relaxants can be used because the muscle spasms at times accompany the low back pain.
-Sleep agents at times are appropriate, but should be used with caution because we know the source of the insomnia.
+In treating insomnia, first and foremost, of course, we have to control the pain.
+So pain medications, when appropriate, should be utilized before going to sleep so that the pain doesn't interfere directly with the sleep.
+Also, muscle relaxants can be used because the muscle spasms, at times, accompany the low back pain.
+Sleep agents, at times, are appropriate, but should be used with caution because we know the source of the insomnia.